Stored Procedures «Prev Next»

 After completing this module, you will be able to:

-3. Create, modify, and delete stored procedures
+3. Create, modify, and delete stored procedures in SQL Server.

-4. Use input and output parameters
+4. Use input and output parameters to pass values in and out of procedures.

-5. Test your stored procedures
+5. Test stored procedures for correctness and predictable behavior.

 CREATE PROCEDURE [dbo].[usp_1]